tsahota/tidyproject/inst/extdata/EmptyProject/Models/Readme.txt

-This folder is for NONMEM models
+This folder is for modelling performed outside of R (i.e. in 3rd party software)